12-Monkeys-Developers/cthulhuhack/README.md

 Item
 - Ability: special ability
     - If the "Custom" and "Gives advantage" fields are activated, the advantage description field is used in the dice roll aid
+- Item :
-- Item : management of the supplies die with the possibility to make a roll
+    - Management of the supplies die with the possibility to make a roll
+    - On the sheet : click to create an item and Shift + click to create a weapon
 - Weapon: for weapons, drag and drop on the character sheet
 - Attack: attacks to be dragged onto the opponent's sheet
 - Definition: used for Out of Play, Temporary Insanity and Shock table statuses; added to character via drag and drop